larkro/Crosstie-RoR/README.md

 First step is to make it work.
 Then make it work in a more correct way.

-Look into why some tests are skipped.
+Look into why some tests are skipped and good ways of handling version deps and such.